cyberbotics/webots/docs/reference/motor.md

 If multiple motors, be it [RotationalMotor](rotationalmotor.md), [LinearMotor](linearmotor.md) or a mixture of the two, share the same name structure and they belong to the same [Robot](robot.md) then they are considered as being coupled.
 When giving a command to a coupled motor, for instance using the functions [`wb_motor_set_position`](#wb_motor_set_position) or [`wb_motor_set_velocity`](#wb_motor_set_velocity), then the same instruction is relayed to all others.
-By default, all motors have a `multiplier` equal to 1, which means the same command is relayed to all equally.
-For different multiplier values, the command effectively applied by each device depends on their own personal multiplier relative to that of the motor that relayed the command (i.e the one being controlled directly in the controller).
+Although each sibling motor receives the same command, what the motors actually enforce depends on their own `multiplier` value.

 > **Note**: The motors are *logically* coupled together, not *mechanically*.
 If one of the motors is physically blocked, the others are in no way affected by it.